 What is family and domestic violence?

-Family and domestic violence occurs when there is a power imbalance within a relationship, whether intimate partner or family member.
+Family violence occurs when there is a power imbalance within a relationship, whether intimate partner or family member.
 It is characterised by secrecy, shame and a dwindling sense of self-worth on the part of the victim and deliberate control by the person using violence.

-• Psychological and emotional abuse
+- Psychological and emotional abuse

-• Force and intimidation
+- Force and intimidation

 - Sexual violence

 - Financial abuse

 Indigenous women are 45 times more likely to experience family and domestic violence compared to non-Indigenous women and make up 50% of Australia’s domestic and family violence victims.
 Women with disabilities are assaulted, raped and abused at a rate of at least two times greater than non-disabled women.